-On the 13 of April we walked out of our hotel and down the main street, and I had absolutely no idea why everyone was spraying me with water pistols, or throwing entire buckets of water on my head.
+On the 13 of April we walked out of our hotel and down the main street, oblivious to why everyone was spraying me with water pistols, or throwing entire buckets of water on my head.
 Needless to say, we soon caught on.

-We got ourselves some Super Soakers pronto and set ourselves up next to a practice pool for divers so we didn’t have to buy bottled water.
-Unfortunately, others soon noticed our ingenious plan, and helped themselves to the pool water as well, after which the owner politely told us to move along.
+Super Soakers was purchased pronto and we set ourselves up next to a diving practice pool to avoid buying bottled water.
+Unfortunately, others soon noticed our ingenious plan, and helped themselves to the pool water, after which the owner politely told us to move along.

 And move along we did, soon noticing that it wasn’t JUST water coming at us from every direction.
-Sometimes it was water mixed with talcum powder (I only picked up on this one after my black shirt started turning white), while other times it was water mixed with food colouring.
+Sometimes it was water mixed with talcum powder, while other times it was water mixed with food colouring.
 But the most unbearable of all?
 The ICED water.
-Oh the pain!
+Oh, the pain!
 There’s nothing quite like being drenched (from behind and unawares) by a smiling Thai with an overflowing bucket of icy water.

 But I have to admit that by the third day of this, I was a little over it.
 I just wanted to walk outside without getting COMPLETELY saturated.

 Sometimes it even felt like you were walking through a (really fun) war zone.
 Water gun muzzles would appear from over the top of hotel walls – faceless Songkran warriors who had bunkered down, ready to take out whoever dared cross their path.